PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".
   * ``statsRequireAuthentication``: bool - Whether access to the statistics (/metrics and /jsonstat endpoints) require a valid password or API key.
 Defaults to true.
   * ``maxConcurrentConnections``: int - The maximum number of concurrent web connections, or 0 which means an unlimited number.
 Defaults to 100.
+  * ``hashPlaintextCredentials``: bool - Whether passwords and API keys provided in plaintext should be hashed during startup, to prevent the plaintext versions from staying in memory.
+Doing so increases significantly the cost of verifying credentials.
+Defaults to false.

 .. function:: registerWebHandler(path, handler)